CIAD

 Evening: dinner at the camp under the stars.

-Morning: continuation of the itinerary deep into the Sahara towards Fada, the dusty capital of the Ennedi-Ouest region.
-Brief visit to the market and departure northwards, towards the Mourdi Valley
+Morning: continuation of the journey deeper into the Sahara towards Fada, the main town of the Ennedi-Ouest region.
+Short visit to the local market before continuing north towards the Mourdi Valley.

-Afternoon: continuation of the off-road adventure through the dunes north of Fada, amidst vast sandy desert scenery dotted with isolated mountains and rock formations.
-Arrival in the imposing Mourdi Valley and setup of the camp
+Afternoon: continuation of the off-road journey through the dunes north of Fada, across remote desert landscapes marked by isolated mountains and rock formations.
+Arrival in the Mourdi Valley and camp setup.

 Evening: dinner at the camp in the Mourdi Valley

-Morning: departure towards the northernmost regions touched by our journey, not far from the border with Libya.
-Along the way, a visit to the Demi salt pans, where red salt is extracted—a cornerstone of the local economy.
+Morning: departure towards the northernmost part of the journey, close to the Libyan border.
+Along the way, stop at the Demi salt pans, where red salt is still traditionally extracted.

 Evening: dinner at the camp near the Ounianga Lakes.

-Afternoon: continuation of the visit.
-Opportunity to spot rare species of gazelles, the Sudan cheetah and, with a bit of luck, the extremely rare scimitar-horned oryx, which was declared extinct in the wild in 2000 but successfully reintroduced to the reserve in 2016.
-Setting up the camp near the reserve.
+Afternoon: continuation of the visit, with the possibility of spotting gazelles, Sudan cheetahs, and, with some luck, the scimitar-horned oryx, a species once extinct in the wild and reintroduced to the reserve through conservation programs.
+Camp setup near the reserve.

 Evening: dinner at the camp near the Ouadi Rimé reserve.

-Morning and afternoon: departure from the reserve and continuation southward along the ancient riverbed of the Wadi Barh el Gazel, now a sandy expanse crossing the Chadian Sahel.
-The journey winds through isolated villages and infinite landscapes, where the desert gradually gives way to the savanna.
-Arrival near Chaddra and setup of the camp.
+Morning and afternoon: departure from the reserve and continuation southwards along the ancient riverbed of the Wadi Bahr el Ghazal, now a vast sandy corridor crossing the Chadian Sahel.
+The route passes through remote villages and open desert landscapes, gradually transitioning into savanna terrain.
+Arrival near Chaddra and camp setup.

 Evening: dinner at the camp in Chaddra

-Morning: continuation southward passing through Massakori and Massaguet, along roads that connect the rural areas of the Sahel to the capital.
+Morning: continuation southward passing through Massakory and Massaguet, along the roads connecting the rural Sahel regions to the capital.

-Afternoon: arrival in N’Djamena, hotel check-in, and free time for relaxation or final sightseeing in the city.
+Afternoon: arrival in N’Djamena, hotel check-in, and free time to rest or explore the city one last time.

-Evening: dinner and eventual overnight stay at a hotel in N’Djamena while waiting for the flight.
+Evening: dinner and overnight stay at a hotel in N’Djamena before the return flight.

 Morning: transfer to N’Djamena airport for the flight with a layover to Italy… And until the next adventure!